MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 To incrementally train an existing model on new data, connect a saved model to the **Pre-trained model** input, and add the new data to the other input.

 > [!NOTE]
-> Azure Machine Learning Studio hosts multiple versions of the Vowpal Wabbit framework.
+> Azure Machine Learning Studio (classic) hosts multiple versions of the Vowpal Wabbit framework.
 This module uses the version 7-10 of the Vowpal Wabbit framework.
 >
 >  If you need to build or score a model based on a previous version (7-4 or 7-6), use these modules: [Train Vowpal Wabbit 7-4 Model](train-vowpal-wabbit-version-7-4-model.md) and [Score Vowpal Wabbit 7-4 Model](score-vowpal-wabbit-version-7-4-model.md).
 >